hungngocphat01/hungngocphat01.github.io/content/posts/202508-data-at-rest-encryption-nas/index.md

 ## 2. LUKS and LVM

-You have probably come across "LUKS" and "LVM" many times before.
-At first, they may look like intimidating Linux acronyms you would never actually use, but in practice they are very useful.
-A brief explanation is given below; for details, consult the corresponding ArchWiki articles.

 ### 2.1.
 LUKS

 LUKS (Linux Unified Key Setup) is the standard for disk encryption on Linux.
 It enables encrypting a whole volume on disk, exposing a decrypted *view* during runtime that you can *transparently* interact with.